pranoyr/large-scale-visual-relationship-understanding/ReadMe.md

 Put it in the data/wordvectors folder.
 Folder structure is shown below.

-## Pretrained Word Vectors
+## Download the VRD Dataet
-Download the data VRD dataset from here [here] (https://cs.stanford.edu/people/ranjaykrishna/vrd/)
+Download the data VRD dataset from  [here] (https://cs.stanford.edu/people/ranjaykrishna/vrd/).

 ### Try on VRD